Gansu Province, China: Official and widely spoken languages

 Official Languages and State Support

 Government initiatives ensure these languages are taught in schools and used in official settings.
 This approach balances national cohesion with respect for local traditions.
-For example, over 1,000 schools offer bilingual education programs, particularly for minority languages3.
+For example, over 1,000 schools offer bilingual education programs, particularly for minority languages.

 Minority Languages and Regional Dialects

 Dialects like the Lanzhou sub-dialect play a key role in everyday communication.
-Influences from neighboring Inner Mongolia add another layer to the region’s linguistic tapestry3.
+Influences from neighboring Inner Mongolia add another layer to the region’s linguistic tapestry.
 These dialects and languages are not just tools for communication—they’re vital parts of cultural identity.

 Historical Evolution of Gansu’s Languages